Anni grew up with an assortment of cats and dogs in rural Maine.

 A few special animals have stood out.
 These "heart" animals include Hanna, a large Golden Retriever who nurtured baby Katie's interest and love for dogs.
 A rat named Sally who went everywhere with Katie for years - including work at a pet store, dog walking and house sitting!
 Tanner was the difficult dog who changed Katie's world.
 Tanner showed Katie what love and patience are really about.

 Currently Katie lives with Tater Tot, a clicker savvy tabby cat who loves to train!

 Katie began to work with animals professionally in 2011 after receiving a BA in Psychology from San Diego State University.
-By 2013 she opened Katie's Critters, a dog walking and training service.
-Since 2011 Kathie has studied animal behavior and training by attending classes, seminars and workshops, including becoming a Karen Pryor Academy - Certified Training Partner and a Dog Tec - Certified Dog Walker.
+By 2013 she opened Katie's Critters.
+Since 2011 Katie has studied animal behavior and training by attending classes, seminars and workshops.
+Some of these include becoming a Karen Pryor Academy - Certified Training Partner and a Dog Tec - Certified Dog Walker.